SimonVanherweghe/SimonVanherweghe.github.io/src/content/posts/2024-01-12-new-years-cards.md

 ## A crossword algorithm

 I couldn't imagine I was the first one who would like to make a crossword in JavaScript, the language I'm most familiar with.
 I had some extra requirements that I should be able to implement afterwards.
-The one that popped out was written in JS, but clearly of [a Spanish speaking developer](https://github.com/fabnun/conwords-generator).
+The one that popped out was written in JS, but clearly of [a Spanish-speaking developer](https://github.com/fabnun/conwords-generator).
 With the help of some AI, it was quite easily translated tot English, so I could start adopting it to my needs.

 The first requirement was that it must contain certain words, I wanted to include the names of the addressed.
 In a rather cheesy way, we would like to wish they found the happiness inside them...